 CAESARS CABINET -THE WRITERS

 Jack has a passion for world history and is a keen observer of the American political system.
 He was raised in a typical middle class family in a blue collar-gritty , Boston Neighborhood.
-In his professional life, Jack has spent time as a Union Iron-worker and most recently served in Boston Mayor Tom Menino’s administration.
-Jack is also a contributor to InsidersHealth and the several Boston Patch Sites.
+In his professional life, Jack spent time as a Union Iron-worker and most recently was a candidate for an At Large seat for the Boston City Council where he was one of four to be endorsed by the Boston Globe and one of two, to be endorsed by Planned Parenthood alongside At Large Boston City Councelor Ayanna Pressley in the prelim.
+In addtion, Jack worked for former Boston Mayor Tom Menino’s administration.
+Jack has also contributed to InsidersHealth and the several Boston Patch Sites.
 Jack’s vision for this site revolves around engaging the populace in serious issues while using humor and pop culture as a way to spark conversation.
 He wants Coffee With Caesar to be an ongoing conversation between the whole world.

 Meet the Contributors